NBPub/RecipeBook/README.md

 | `-e FONT_SMALL=30` | Default size for "small" sections: **Description** and **Reviews**.
 Can be changed to any integer to adjust web-page display. |
 | `-e FONT_LARGE=36` | Default size for "large" sections: **Ingredients** and **Instructions**.
 Can be changed to any integer to adjust web-page display. |
 | `-v /recipe_data` | Recipes in this folder are read and displayed on the homepage.
 A refresh button is provided to re-parse recipes in the volume. |

+## Screenshots

+TBD

+## Upcoming

+Version 1.0 is released.
+If issues are found or enhancements dreamt, they will come here until pushed to a new version.